 What We Do

-In order to fulfill our mission to protect public health and our environment we have several areas we are responsible for implementing, operating, and maintaining.
-Those primary areas are the Treatment of Wastewater, Sewer Repairs, Sewer Maintenance, Flood Reduction, Stormwater, and the Integrated Overflow Control Program.
+To fulfill our mission to protect public health and our environment we have several areas we are responsible for implementing, operating, and maintaining.
+Those primary areas are the Treatment of Wastewater, Sewer Repairs, Sewer Maintenance, Flood Reduction, Stormwater, and the Sewer Investment Program.

 Our job starts from the moment you flush your toilet.
 Your wastewater then travels through the sewer pipeline system (Combined or Separate) contending with possible stormwater or other pipeline issues to a treatment plant where it is treated before going back safely into the environment.